 Do I have to use prosciutto and fontina to make this dish?

-The first step is to cut the veal into medallions and pound them thin using a meat hammer.
-Then dredge the pounded veal in flour seasoned with salt and pepper.
+The first step is to cut the veal into medallions and pound them thin using a meat mallet.
+Then dredge the pounded veal slices in flour seasoned with salt and pepper.

-- Saute the mushrooms in olive oil over medium-high heat until they’re almost fully cooked.
-Add the floured veal to the pan.
+- Add the mushrooms to a large frying pan with olive oil over medium-high heat and cook the mushrooms until they’re almost fully cooked.
+Then add the floured veal to the pan.

-- When the veal has been cooked on both sides, add the marsala to the pan.
-This will deglaze the pan and stop the cooking process.
-Remove from the heat.
+- When the veal has been cooked on both sides, add the marsala wine to the saute pan.
+This will deglaze the pan, loosen the brown bits from the bottom of the pan and stop the cooking process.
+Remove from the heat. (if you don’t like marsala, you can use a dry white wine instead).

 - Add the chicken stock and seasonings to the pan.
-Reduce the heat to medium and continue to cook allowing the sauce to reduce.
+Reduce to medium heat and continue to cook, allowing the sauce to reduce.

-- Turn the heat to low and top each veal medallion with thinly sliced prosciutto and shredded fontina cheese
+- Turn the heat to low and top each veal medallion with a slice of prosciutto and shredded fontina cheese

 - Cover the pan and allow the cheese to melt.